 The input conditional raster does not affect whether the output data type is integer or floating point.
 If the input false raster (or constant value) contains floating-point values, the output raster will be floating point.
 If it contains all integer values, the output will be an integer raster.

-Raster to Polygon
+Raster to polygon [link]

 This tool converts a raster dataset to polygon features.

-Dissolve
+Dissolve [link]

 This tool aggregates features based on specified attributes.